earthquake/fusion/level08/README.md

 ## Encryption

 After the initialization phase the spawned process will handle your requests.
-The communication is encrypted with NaCl (Networking and Cryptography library) which has asymmetric (public-key) encryption routins that are used here.
+The communication is encrypted with NaCl (Networking and Cryptography library) which has asymmetric (public-key) encryption routines that are used here.
 I try to stick to python, which isn't always the best idea.
-As it turned out that python has two nacl library/wrapper that could be used.
+As it turned out that python has two NaCl library/wrapper that could be used.
 Unfortunately the pynacl wasn't working the same way as the c library, gave different results for me, so I changed to pysodium wrapper.
 Big up Stef!
 Life isn't just that easy.
 Probably something have changed in libsodium, but pysodium wasn't working right away.
-As far as I remember it looked for a symbol in the library which doesn't exist anymore, furtunately it was an easy fix.
+As far as I remember it looked for a symbol in the library which doesn't exist anymore, fortunately it was an easy fix.
 Then I wrote some c and python code to match up with the binary and figured it slowly (Yepp I'm slow sometimes I just mixing up things which make no sense after things are fixed, but who doesn't?).
 You can find my ugly c tests in the repo.

 ## Usage

 After connecting to the server it will send you it's public key.
 You generate one key pair and send your public key to the server.
-Encryption and decyption will be done with these keys.
+Encryption and decryption will be done with these keys.
 After the key exchange you can send arbitrary data, encrypted data will land in the decryption queue, then the process queue will process it and an output will be generated.
-The output will land in the ecryption queue and after encryption it will be sent to you.
+The output will land in the encryption queue and after encryption it will be sent to you.
 That's what the code does.
 The most important part for us the process queue/pool which handles our input.
 It does either of the following:
 - *m0777name* - creates a directory with the name *"name"* and mode *0777*
 - *o0777name* - opens *(O_CREAT|O_TRUNC|O_WRONLY)* file named *"name"* with mode *0777* and outputs the number of the file descriptor